deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Relax, we got that covered.
 Besides, there's a long way to go ahead of us, I'm *going* to need the nutrition, whereas the Hunters only *might* come looking for us."

 "Oh.
-Well, I do like human food…"
+Well, I do like human food..."

 "Eh, this is just an MRE, not fine dining.
 Kind of the tastier alternative to those ration balls."
 WARHORSE said, opening the package and tipping most of the contents out onto his lap.
 He tipped a little sachet of white powder into his bottle and shook it, turning the water a vivid pink, then took off his breathing mask and sipped it.